MSI Spatium M480 Play review

 Thermal Gum Residues on the Spatium M480

 After taking the heatsink apart, we see that MSI has used thermal glue in place of opting for the more convenient thermal paste or thermal pad solutions.
 Thermal glue also acts as an adhesive atop the thermal conductivity it comes with.
-This helps in keeping the heatsinks tightly attached to the drive, thereby making it easier to use.
+This helps keep the heatsinks tightly attached to the drive, thereby making them easier to use.

 MSI has not cheapened out on the quality of the components being used inside.
 We see a high-quality Phison PS5018-E18 controller, which is built on TSMC’s 12nm node.
 This is their latest Gen4 controller which is capable of sequential read and write speeds of up to 7400 Mbps and 7000 Mbps respectively.
 This drive almost maxes out on this controller’s potential.

 MSI has opted for eight of Micron’s 176-layer 3D TLC IA7BG94AYA flash modules.
-Each of these modules has 256GB capacity and this amounts to the total 2TB capacity of this drive.
+Each of these modules is of 256GB capacity and this amounts to the total 2TB capacity of this drive.

 MSI is also using two SK Hynix H5AN8G6NCJR-VKC DRAM chips.
 These chips are DDR4-2666 MHz rated.